Bass Guitar Bridge Mute (Gib/Epi style)

 I dunno what kinds of tolerances these things run, so please measure and scale up the dimensions accordingly BEFORE you print.
 The files I uploaded here, assuming nothing strange happened to the dimensions during export, happen to fit snugly on my Epi Jack Casady (basically a re-issue les paul signature) bass...

 also, included is a "no-logo" version so you can stick whatever else you might want to stick on there. have fun!

-PPS i got greedy and pulled the mute back off of the bass to give it more and more coats of paint - the last shot is the most recent - look how nice and smooth it is getting!
+PPS i got greedy and pulled the mute back off of the bass to give it more and more coats of primer - the penultimate shot is the finished mute after a couple more coats...

 short demo video: http://youtu.be/I4cfe3BQjR4

 At my replicator 2's default medium settings, I had a little squirrelly-ness on the little logo overhangs (I printed these with the top-side logo facing out the front side of the machine), but I got pretty decent results with the medium, .2 layer thickness, and 3 shells settings.